frankie-yanfeng/frankie-yanfeng.github.io/_posts/2019-02-13-Image Analytics Solution for Workplace Safety & Health Audit-2019.md

 5. Explore many different models and short-list the best ones.
 6. Fine-tune models and combine them into a great solution.
 7. Present solution.
-8. Launch, monitor, and maintain your system.
+8. Launch, monitor, and maintain system.

 ## Frame the Problem and Look at the Big Picture
 1. Define the objective in business terms.